joshwnj/monobrow/README.md

 }
 ```

-- `monobrow.config.js` contains info about how to transform.
+Finally write a `monobrow.config.js` file containing info about how to transform.
 If you want a plain build with `babelify`, you can use something like:

 ```
 var babelify = require('babelify');